 This brings us to the second goal of this work - studying monotone models of computation that can possibly compute polynomials outside even mVNP.
-Classes larger than VNP had not been defined in the monotone world prior to this work, and we therefore turn to the literature in the non-monotone setting.
+Classes larger than VNP had not been defined in the monotone world prior to this work.
+We therefore turn to the literature in the non-monotone setting.
 Here, VPSPACE is a well studied class [Poi08, KP09, Mal11, MR13] that is believed to be strictly larger than VNP.
-Interestingly there are multiple definitions of VPSPACE, resulting from varied motivations, which are all known to be essentially equivalent [Mal11, MR13].
+Interestingly there are multiple definitions of VPSPACE, resulting from varied motivations, all of which are known to be essentially equivalent [Mal11, MR13].

-We study the natural monotone analogues of these definitions and show that unlike the nonmonotone setting, the powers of the different resulting models varies greatly.
-This allows us to then analyse the technique of Hrubeš and Yehudayoff against monotone classes that are possibly larger than mVNP.
-The following figure succinctly describes our main results.
+We study the natural monotone analogues of these definitions and show that unlike the nonmonotone setting, the powers of the different resulting models vary greatly.
+This allows us to then analyse if the technique of Hrubeš & Yehudayoff also works against monotone classes that are possibly larger than mVNP.
+The following figure succinctly describes some of our main results.